 KS1 focused in retelling and writing their own versions of Jack and the Beanstalk and KS2 focused on writing newspaper reports for Jack and the Baked Beanstalk, writing the story from the giant’s perspective and writing their own, very imaginative versions of the story.

 Thank you to all the parents that came along and worked with their children to support them in their story writing.

-Bug Club has arrived at Cookham Dean!
+Bug Club Cookham Dean!